pwborthwick/projects/perturbationdiagrams.md

     return pairs
 ```
-We need a list of lists of all combinations of connection between the pairs.
+We need a list of lists of all combinations of connections between the pairs.
 Each element of the list will be the number of nodal pairs long.
-We generate it by a recursive subroutine which initially takes a list of zeros, nodal pairs long and a pair number 0 initially.
+We generate it by a recursive subroutine which initially takes a list of zeros, nodal pairs long, and a pair number 0 initially.
 So for order 3 it will take \[0,0,0] and 0.
-The routine then append to the initial list all possibilities on on the pair number ie \[0,0,0],\[1,0,0],\[2,0,0],\[3,0,0].
+The routine then appends to the initial list all possibilities on on the pair number ie \[0,0,0],\[1,0,0],\[2,0,0],\[3,0,0].
 This list is then passed back to the routine with the pair number incremented, and so on until the pair number exceeds the number of nodal pairs.
 We can reduce the number of combinations by not allowing those where the sum of the connections exceeds the number of lines of the diagram order as any subsequent connections will still be above the limit.
 Once all pairs have been processed a routine is called to verify that the combination is valid according to the rules.
+So a diagram specification of \[2,2,2] means there are 2 connections between nodes 0 and 1, 2 connections between 0 and 2 and 2 connections between 1 and 2.
 ```python
 connections = [[0] * nodalPairCount_hh(order)]
 nodePair = 0